Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Radeon R9 380 2G should theoretically perform a small bit faster than the Radeon R9 270X overall. (explain)
+Memory BandwidthThe Radeon R9 380 2G should theoretically perform a little bit faster than the Radeon R9 270X overall. (explain)

-Texel RateThe Radeon R9 380 2G will be much (more or less 36%) more effective at AF than the Radeon R9 270X. (explain)
+Texel RateThe Radeon R9 380 2G should be quite a bit (approximately 36%) better at texture filtering than the Radeon R9 270X. (explain)

-Pixel RateThe Radeon R9 270X will be a small bit (about 3%) better at full screen anti-aliasing than the Radeon R9 380 2G, and will be able to handle higher screen resolutions without slowing down too much. (explain)
+Pixel RateThe Radeon R9 270X will be a bit (about 3%) faster with regards to full screen anti-aliasing than the Radeon R9 380 2G, and will be capable of handling higher resolutions more effectively. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison